DataCampM2DSSAF/suivi-ASHRAE-FI/README.md

+This repository contains the code and documentation of our work on the kaggle project ASHRAE - Great Energy Predictor III.
 ## Team :
 ### Project title: ASHRAE - Great Energy Predictor III, How much energy will a building consume?

 ### Professors:  Pr.
 Agathe GUILLOUX and Pr.
 Simon BUSSY

-## Repository :
-This repository contains the code and documentation of our work on the kaggle project ASHRAE - Great Energy Predictor III.

 ### Students: Mamadou Kanoute , Imad Bouhou , Ibrahima BA